lucianafalcon/lucianafalcon/README.md

 Bachelor’s Degree in Engineering Sciences.
 Advanced studies in Electronic Engineering.

-Backend-oriented engineer with a strong analytical background in mathematics, signal processing, and programming.
+Backend-oriented engineer with analytical background in
+mathematics, signal processing, and programming.

 Focus Areas